Categories

 A number of Australian museums are providing provenance research information online:

-1. The National Gallery of Australia in Canberra
+1. National Gallery of Australia (NGA)

-2. The Art Gallery of New South Wales
+2. Art Gallery of South Australia (AGSA)

-4. National Gallery of Victoria
+3. National Gallery of Victoria

 Austria